zrrrzzt/gun-restrict-examples/README.md

 # gun-restrict-examples

-Example of how to restrict put with [GUN](https://github.com/amark/gun)
+Examples of how to restrict writes and still have public reads with [GUN](https://github.com/amark/gun)

-The solutions are based on an answer from [stackoverflow](https://stackoverflow.com/questions/38598391/jwt-authentication-with-gundb)

 ## Setup